Natasha • Owner, Dubwise Yoga Denver

 What do you love most about living in Denver?

 Finding new communities, it’s so spread out.
 There are different cultural pockets all around town.
-There’s also so many opportunities for growth here, the only thing stopping you is yourself.
+There are also so many opportunities for growth here, the only thing stopping you is yourself.

 How have your experiences in Denver shaped you?